codetesla51/limitz/README.md

 - Five rate limiting algorithms out of the box
 - Pluggable storage backends (in-memory, Redis, PostgreSQL)
+- Context-aware — cancellation and deadlines propagate through all operations
 - Thread-safe with mutex-based synchronization
 - Common interface across all algorithms for easy swapping
 - Sub-millisecond performance on most algorithms